 How are sex toys made at Délices Défendus?

-We know you've been waiting for this blog, so here it is!
-Sit back and relax, and we'll explain how our sex toys are made, with seriousness, passion... and a little good humor, of course.
+We know you've been eagerly awaiting this blog, so here it is at last!
+Sit back and relax, we're going to explain how our sex toys are made, with seriousness, passion… and a bit of good humor of course.

 Let's be completely transparent: at first, we were a little hesitant to show you what goes on behind the scenes.
-Not because we're ashamed, but because our molds aren't the prettiest in the world. 😅 They're not "instagrammable," as they say, and we wanted to keep a little magic around our fantastic creatures.
+Not because we're ashamed, but because our molds aren't the prettiest in the world. 😅 They're not "Instagrammable," as they say, and we wanted to keep a bit of magic around our fantastical creatures.

 But honestly, the quality is there , and that's what matters.
 We've already shown them to several of our most curious customers, and the feedback has always been positive. 💜

-At first, it was mainly a question of brand image : we thought it would be nicer for you to keep in mind our magical and mysterious designs, rather than revealing the more technical and raw aspect of manufacturing.
+Initially, it was mainly a question of brand image : we thought it was nicer for you to keep our fairy-tale and mysterious designs in mind, rather than revealing the more technical and raw aspect of the manufacturing process.

-But since many of you asked us , we decided to explain everything to you, step by step. 🎬
+But since many of you have asked , we've decided to explain everything to you, step by step. 🎬

 We are all equipped to make toys!